vctaragao/todo-list-api/README.md

 - [ ] Create a Functional testsuite that roolbacks the database after every test

+### Erro Handling

+- [ ] Add erro handler for the application following the right http status code for each error
+- [ ] Add a package to have a nice stack trace when an error accours

 ## Architeture/Desing

 The ideia of the archtecture/desing of this project is focus um using three main principels: